Use this document to understand how CoreStateful stores its internal state, why that state is

 and the configured onEventBlocked callback is invoked.

-Calling consent(true) unblocks all gated events going forward.
-It does not replay events that were
+Calling consent(true) unblocks all gated events going forward and grants durable

 states surfaceObservable contractEvery entry on sdk.states is an Observable<T> with three members: